tkai-lab/tkai-lab.github.io/_pages/Student_Instructions.md

 ---
-title: Students Instructions
+title: Important instructions for students looking to join my lab
 layout: page
-permalink: /Students/
+permalink: /Student_Instructions/
 ---
 <style>
 H1{color:Blue !important;}
 H2{color:DarkOrange !important;}
 p{color:Black !important;}
 </style>
-# The Trustworthy Knowledge-driven Artificial Intelligence Laboratory (TKAI)  is seeking highly-motivated Ph.D. student to conduct multidisciplinary research on the problems such as:
+## The Trustworthy Knowledge-driven Artificial Intelligence Laboratory (TKAI)  is seeking highly-motivated Ph.D. student to conduct multidisciplinary research on the problems such as:

 * Encoding knowledge graph with Artificial neural network to construct safe, robust Artificial general intelligence system (AGI) that can be deployed to work on high-risk domains such as medicine, finance.
 This field is also known as **neuro-symbolic AI**, where goal is to build trustworthy AI system by encoding interpretable knowledge
 * Design mathematical foundation and derive **theoretical limits** for these models to work in polynomial time